SoTW is a non-commercial venture, intended solely to promote the appreciation of good music.

-Norah Jones often sounds familiar, a refugee of the 70s, but she’s only 31, and her style really is her own—country jazz, with a twist of blues and an ample dose of pop hooks.
+Young Norah often sounds familiar, a refugee of the 70s, but her style really is her own—country jazz, with a twist of blues and an ample dose of pop hooks.
 Ear candy that doesn’t insult the brain.
 Not to mention a pair of lips and a pair of eyes and a figure and an attitude that can make a man lose sleep at night.
 A fetching beauty with a catchy song.
 What more could one ask for?

-Here’s a video clip of the song ‘Sunrise’ that I for one would certainly prefer watching a whole lot more than reading what I have to say about her.
+Here’s a video clip of the song ‘Sunrise’.
 I think it’s witty and charming and she’s breathtakingly sexy.
 It’s from her second album, “Feels Like Home,” which was just as successful as the first.

 Who is this Norah Jones?
 Well, surprisingly, she’s not just a pretty face.
 For one, she was raised in Texas by her dancer/nurse/concert promoter mother, Sue, who had had a nine-year relationship with Ravi Shankar, towards the end of which Norah was born.